sbadecker/keyword_ranker/README.rst

-The Keyword Ranker uses the Rapid Automatic Keyword Extraction algorithm (RAKE) to extract the most relevant keywords from a reference corpus, checks them against other documents and ranks them depending on to which degree those keywords are represented in the aformentioned documents.
+The Keyword Ranker uses the Rapid Automatic Keyword Extraction algorithm (RAKE) to extract the most relevant keywords from a reference corpus, and ranks them depending on the degree to which they are represented in other benchmark documents.

 Setup
 -----